drdhaval2785/SanskritVerb/README.md

 v1.2.0 - 12 january 2016 - Merged SanskritSubanta code into SanskritVerb.
 Now there is only one code 'panini.php' which gives subanta / tiGanta / sandhi etc depending on the input HTML file.

+v1.3.0 - 22 January 2016 - Commentaries available for local viewing.

+v1.4.0 - 3 February 2016 - Option to deactivate some sUtras of Paninian grammar, to understand its importance in the structure of Astadhyayi.

 # For understanding the code

 Read [this](https://github.com/drdhaval2785/SanskritVerb/Documentations/blob/master/understandcode.md)